fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     The updated constructor initializes the `customerId` field using the already initialized `nextCustomerId` field.
 Notice that `nextCustomerId` is incremented by 1 before the `customerId` field is assigned a value.

     > [!NOTE]
-    > The `this` keyword is used to refer to the current instance of the class.
+    > The `this` keyword refers to the current instance of the class.
 It's used to access fields, properties, and methods of the current instance.
+In the `BankCustomer` class, the `this` keyword is used to access the read-only `customerId` field.
+The `this` keyword is not required in this context, but it's used for clarity.
 The `this` keyword is not available in a static constructor.

 1. To assign a unique value to `customerId` inside your constructor that accepts `firstName` and `lastName` parameters, update the constructor to match the following code: